The Tax-Free Childcare scheme, introduced in 2017, had some teething problems and led to some frustration and confusion for parents.

 Only available if employers offer the scheme

-If a couple, both have to be working and earning a min of £120/wk each
+If a couple, both have to be working and earning at least the min wage for 16 hrs a week

 No minimum earnings (only one parent needs to work)

 Child’s max age is 11 (16 if disabled)

 Child’s max age is 15 (16 if disabled)

 Max income limit is £100,000 (if one parent earns more than this they are not eligible)

 No income limit

 Parents can't claim childcare tax credit (childcare element of working tax) or universal credit if they receive Tax-Free Childcare.

 Parents can save up to £2,000 on their childcare costs per child, or up to £4,000 if their child is registered as disabled, for costs of up to £10,000.
 With the Tax-Free Childcare scheme the state will add 20p for every 80p parents pay, effectively giving you basic rate tax back on what you spend.

 How Tax-Free Childcare works